 Identical twins Maya and Sonali Chu have their fingers on the pulse of the community — literally.

-The 17-year-olds have offered free blood pressure checks for the Spring Valley community for more than a year.
+The sisters have offered free blood pressure checks for the Spring Valley community for more than a year.
 They were inspired to give back after they learned of the prevalence of high blood pressure among the Hispanic community, and the increased risk of heart attack and stroke it poses.

 "High blood pressure is the silent killer," Sonali says.
 "We want to spread information and provide education to as many people as possible, to hopefully improve people's lives."